0

 Compared to larger wheels, these wheels are quicker to accelerate but have a lower top speed.
 Use these wheels for tight carving in smaller areas and for shorter distances.

-Call me biased, but my favorite small and nimble surfskate wheels for tight surfskate carving are my own Surfskate Love 65mm surfskate wheels.
+Call me biased, but my favorite surfskate wheels for tight surfskate carving are my own Surfskate Love 65mm surfskate wheels.
 After all, my partner, Gavin Conti, and I developed them for that very purpose.

 The foundation of these wheels is the extremely high-quality, high-rebound urethane.
 Our flothane™ formula is grippy and fast, and feels buttery smooth for the flow of surfskating.